orjansu/FAITH/README.md

 Örjan Sunnerhagen 2021

 ## How to run
+### Prerequisites
+stack
+### How to build
-1. Build with
+Build with

         make

+### How to run
+If you have built or downladed a release file called sie, continue from here:

-2. The executable will be called sie (for Space Improvement Engine, working title).
+1. The executable will be called sie (for Space Improvement Engine, working title).
 Make it runnable with

         chmod +x sie

-3. then run it with
+2. then run it with

         ./sie <law file> <proof file>

-4. Run the first case study with
+3. Run the first case study with

         ./sie proofFiles/laws/moreLaws.sie proofFiles/proofs/substitution/repeat.hs

-5. Run the adding of gadgets to the second case study with
+4. Run the adding of gadgets to the second case study with

         ./sie proofFiles/laws/moreLaws.sie proofFiles/proofs/substitution/any.sie

-6. Run the inductive part of the second case study with
+5. Run the inductive part of the second case study with

         ./sie proofFiles/laws/moreLaws.sie proofFiles/proofs/substitution/any3.hs